ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 During this step, the PE also has an option to contact the authors by opening a query via the Send email function.

-Video: `JPS - Post-publication check - PE perspective
+Video: Post-publication check - PE perspective
 -------------------------------------------------------

 .. raw:: html